Why Interest Alone Is Not Enough

 Start With What People Are Already Stuck On

-You do not need to invent a clever specialty.
+You don't need to invent a clever specialty.

-The best angles already exist in the conversations you are having every week.
+The best angles already exist in the conversations you're having every week.

 They show up as:

 If people are already struggling, motivation is already there.
-You are not convincing them to care.
-You are helping them make sense of something they already care about.
+You're not convincing them to care.
+You're helping them make sense of something they already care about.

 Broad Topics Hide the Real Problem